 - 5302.
 Human Physiology (3:2:0).
 This introductory graduate course provides the student with a basic understanding of the organ systems of the human body, including their functions, regulation and interactions.
 No prerequisites are required. - 5350.
 Laboratory Methods in Physiology (3:0:3).
 Fundamental principles of physiology are explored through a series of hands-on laboratory exercises.
-Numerous techniques common to research in many fields will be introduced. - 5360.
+Numerous techniques common to reserach in many fields will be introduced. - 5360.
 Laboratory Rotations as an Introduction to Modern Physiological Research (3:3:0).
 Prerequisite: Consent of instructor.
-Students work in a specific laboratory assisting an ongoing research project or conducting an independent research effort. - 5400.
+Students work in a specific laboratory assisting an ogoing research project or conducting an independent research effort. - 5400.
 General Physiology (4:4:0).
 An introduction to the physical properties that underlie physiology at the molecular and cellular level.
-Lecture

-- material will be supplemented by readings from the textbook, as well as discussion of seminal papers.
+Lecture material will be supplemented by readings from the textbook, as well as discussion of seminar papers.
 There are no prerequisites; completion of an undergraduate course in physical chemistry or thermodynamics is recommended. - 5904.
 Systems Physiology (9:4:0).
-An introduction to the organ systems of the body, with emphasis on their regulations and interactions.
-The course material is presented in the context of a larger medical school course, thus individual lectures, small group conferences, and computer exercises are provided at regular intervals during the semester.

-5000.
-Master's Thesis (V1-6).

-- 6105, 6205, 6305.
+This course provides the student with a basic understanding of the organ systems of the human body.
+Their functions, regulation and interactions are emphasized. - 6000.
+Master's Thesis (V1-6). - 6105, 6205, 6305.
 Topics in Physiology (1:1:0; 2:2:0; 3:3:0).

 Prerequisite: Consent of instructor.
 Advanced training in a specialized area of physiology.
 May be repeated for credit with change in content. - 6311.
 Cellular and Molecular Physiology (3:3:0).
 Prerequisite: GPHY 5302 or consent of instructor.
 The study of the structure and function of ion channels and transporters, excitation-contraction coupling, and mechanisms of cell damage and death. - 6314.
 Membrane Biophysics (3:3:0).
 Students are introduced to the mechanisms of ion transport through membrane channels; models of membrane excitability; molecular structures of ion channels and their physiological functions. - 6318.
 Physiology of the Neuron (3:3:0).
 Prerequisite: Consent of the instructor.
 A contemporary and comprehensive coverage of the biology of nerve cells. - 7000.
-Research (V1-12). - 7101.
-Physiology Seminar (1:1:0).
-This weekly seminar series provides invited speakers from this and other departments as well as other universities and laboratories with the opportunity to present their current research in some area of physiology. - 7102.
-Readings in Physiology (1:1:0).
-Students review literature on special topics of research.
-(Students may be assigned or may select these topics.)
-May be repeated for credit.
+Research (V1-12).